DougPfeffer-alt/reading-notes/class-07.md

   - When a function is defined inside of an object, it becomes a method.
 In a method, this refers to the containing object.
 - Function expression as a Method:

-  - Ifa named function has been defined in global scope, and it is then used as a method of an object, THIS refers to the objects that it is contained within.
+  - If a named function has been defined in global scope, and it is then used as a method of an object, THIS refers to the objects that it is contained within.

 - RECAP: Storing Data

   - In JavaScript, data is represented using name/value pairs.
 To organize your data, you can use an array or object to group a set of related values.
 In arrays and objects, the name is also know as a key.
     - Variables: A variable has just one key (the variable name) and one value.
     - Arrays: Arrays can store multiple pieces of information.
-Each piece of information is seperated by a comma.
-The order of the values is importantbecause items in an array are assigned a number.
+Each piece of information is separated by a comma.
+The order of the values is important because items in an array are assigned a number.
-  - If you want to access items via a propery name or jey, use an object.
+  - If you want to access items via a property name or jey, use an object.
 If the order is important, use an array.
     - Individual objects: Objects store sets of name/value pairs.
 If the order is important, use an array.
     - Multiple objects: When you need to create multiple objects within the same page, use an object constructor to provide a template for the objects.